pathology-dynamics/semnet-2/README.md

 * Python == 3.9.6
   * numpy == 1.20.3

-The examples and testing scripts use the following technologies:
+The example notebook and testing scripts use the following technologies:

 * Python == 3.9.6
   * numpy == 1.20.3